 #3 Contract negotiation

 Once the contract is approved internally, it’s time to negotiate it with the other party.
-This stage could be anything from just a few hours to stretching into days and weeks of back-and-forth.
+This stage of contract process could be anything from just a few hours to stretching into days and weeks of back-and-forth.
 Usually, using standardized contracts makes this process more efficient, with pre-approved fallback language in place for commonly negotiated clauses.

 “Once we came up with fallback positions and enabled sellers with them, the number of contracts coming to legal for negotiation reduced further.
 Obviously, we were very, very careful about what changes the sellers were allowed to make and anything beyond that still comes to us.”

-Head of Legal, Hopin
+— Sue So, Head of Legal, Hopin

 Also Read: Contract Negotiation Software: Why Do You Need One?